Minkey

 Mini hockey or Minkey is a modified form of field hockey designed for primary school children.

-The Minkey is derived from "MINi hocKEY", and originated in Australia more than 20 years ago.
+The Minkey is derived from "MINi hocKEY", and originated at Doncaster Hockey Club in Australia more than 20 years ago.
 It is currently offered in under-7 and under-9 variants throughout Australia, on more-or-less half-sized fields, and with simplified rules.
 A similar game is popular in Canada where it is generally referred to as "mini hockey."
 The Canadian version is usually unstructured and played by children with "mini hockey sticks" approximately 20 inches in length inside homes and schools, although some more structured leagues do exist.

 Field

 The Mini hockey field is a cut down and simplified version of the full hockey field.

 The dimensions of the field are as follows:

 Note: The Mini hockey field sizes are approximate, and can be adjusted to suit the available space and size of players.